 Sometimes, children struggle with changes to their routine and to understand situations that are new and beyond their control.

 Social stories and visual timetables can be really effective in reducing these children’s anxiety levels during this period of

 Social Stories are proven to be highly effective in explaining situations and change to children, especially those with Autism.

-This is a fantastic website from The National Autistic Society contains general guidance on Social Stories and how they can be used to explain challenging concepts to children effectively.
+This website from The National Autistic Society contains general guidance on Social Stories and how they can be used to explain challenging concepts to children effectively.